 Q. I submitted my FAFSA under the wrong Social Security Number (SSN) or name.
 What

 A. If your SSN is incorrect, you must fill out a new FAFSA with your correct SSN.
 The application you already submitted cannot be deleted from the database.
 Contact the Federal Student Aid Information Center (FSAIC) at 1-800-4-FED-AID (1-800-433-3243) or 1-800-730-8913 (if hearing impaired).
 Also, tell your school's financial aid office that the database may contain two applications under your name or SSN and let the school know which application is correct.

-Q. What if my application is missing signatures?
+Q. What if my FAFSA application is missing signatures?

 A. You can apply missing signatures in any of the following ways:

-3. If you have a paper Student Aid Report (SAR), sign it and mail it in.
+3. If you have a paper Student Aid Report (SAR), sign and mail it in.

-4. Talk to your school's financial aid office to see if they are able to apply your signatures electronically.
+4. Check with the Student Financial Services Office to see if they are able to apply your signatures electronically.